ying4uang/insightcodechallenge/README.md

 All tests are located under insight_testsuite.

 Run _insight_testsuite/run_tests.sh_ to execute all test cases.
-Test results are output to each venmo_output folder accordingly.
+Test results are output to console.
+Program results are output to each venmo_output folder accordingly.

 **test-1-venmo-trans**